 Rumor has it that you have to charter a flight or book through a travel agency in order to travel to Cuba.
 This simply isn't true.
 You can book a ticket yourself, no problem.
 Ten commercial airlines offer flights from the U.S. to Cuba now.
 Get all the details in our post all about plane tickets.

 Whether you choose to stay at a Casa Particular or at a hotel, you'll want to book at least your first night in advance.
 You can book on the fly if you like to stay at casas particulares.
 They are everywhere and you can generally find last-minute rooms.
-On the other hand, if you're a hotel person, know that hotels are scarce in many places.
-Book in advance, confirm your room a few days beforehand and be prepared to stick to your Cuba travel guide or itinerary.
+On the other hand, if you're a hotel person, know that hotels are scarce in many places and many are off-limits to Americans who can't stay in hotels affiliated with GAESA, the Cuban military organization.
+If you're set on a hotel, book in advance, confirm your room a few days beforehand and be prepared to stick to your Cuba travel guide or itinerary.

 Now that you're on your way, there are a few more formalities to address.
 The tourist visa card is required by the Cuban government.
 The airline will give you the card either at the airport or on the plane.
 Simply fill it out and hand it over anytime you are asked to by Cuban officials.
 Keep it with your passport so that you don't lose it, you'll need it to get home.